dharma-eng/Tiramisu/docs/Specification.md

 **Block Submission**

-Once the block is created, Dharma will submit the input form of the block to the peg contract.
-The block submission must include 100 Dharma Dai as collateral against fraud.
+Once the block is created, the node will submit the input form of the block to the peg contract.
+The block submission must include collateral against fraud, the value of which will be a chain configuration option.

 The peg contract will produce the full block header by setting the `submittedAt` field to the current block number of the mainnet chain and setting the `transactionsHash` field to the keccak256 hash of the transactions buffer.
-Once Dharma receives the receipt of the transaction as confirmation of the block's inclusion on the peg contract, it will set these fields and save the full block in its database.
+Once the node receives the receipt of the transaction as confirmation of the block's inclusion on the peg contract, it will set these fields and save the full block in its database.

-Once the block is finalized, meaning the confirmation period has passed without the block being reverted due to fraud, the 100 Dai collateral will be returned to Dharma.
+Once the block is finalized, meaning the confirmation period has passed without the block being reverted due to fraud, the collateral will be returned to the block producer.

-> Note: A bonding commitment of 100 Dharma Dai per block would result in a total commitment of 576,000 Dharma Dai at maximum capacity, i.e. with blocks being committed for every new block on the Ethereum mainnet — this would imply that ~5000 transactions are being processed each minute over the entirety of a 24-hour period.
-A more realistic total commitment would likely be at least an order of magnitude lower than this maximum.

 # Peg Contract

-The peg contract is the interface between Ethereum and the Dharma blockchain, as well as the sole arbiter of block validity.
-It tracks the history of the Dharma chain and acts as an escrow account holding all tokens on the sidechain.
+The peg contract is the interface between Ethereum and the Tiramisu blockchain, as well as the sole arbiter of block validity.
+It tracks the history of the chain and acts as an escrow account holding all tokens on the sidechain.

 New blocks on the sidechain are submitted to this contract and recorded as pending for a period of time called the confirmation period, which is defined in the chain configuration, during which anyone can audit the block for errors and submit fraud proofs.

-The peg contract allows accounts on Ethereum to record "hard" transactions which the Dharma chain must execute.
+The peg contract allows accounts on Ethereum to record "hard" transactions which the Tiramisu chain must execute.

 If submitted blocks are invalid, anyone may submit a fraud proof to this contract to prove that the block contains some error, which will cause the block to be reverted.
-If fraud is proven, the operator (Dharma) will be penalized and the prover will be rewarded.
+If fraud is proven, the operator will be penalized and the prover will be rewarded.

 ## Block Submission

-When a block is submitted by Dharma, the peg contract will verify that the transaction was submitted by the configured block producer address, that it included the requisite collateral of 100 Dharma Dai, and that the block number in the submitted block is equal to the current total number of blocks submitted.
+When a block is submitted, the peg contract will verify that the transaction was submitted by the configured block producer address, that it included the requisite collateral, and that the block number in the submitted block is equal to the current total number of blocks submitted.
 It will then produce the complete block header as described in [Block Production](#Block-Production) and save the block as pending.

 ## Block Confirmation

 When the confirmation period of a pending block has passed without the block being proven fraudulent, anyone may call the `confirmBlock` function to mark the block as confirmed.
-This will mark the block as confirmed and return the collateral to the Dharma block producer address.
+This will mark the block as confirmed and return the collateral to the configured block producer address.

 ## Withdrawals

 When a block is confirmed, the withdrawal transactions in the block will be able to be processed.
 This function takes the transactions buffer from the block as an argument and decodes the `withdrawalAddress` and `value` fields from each hard and soft withdrawal transaction in the buffer.
 Hard withdrawals which contain an intermediate state root equal to the previous transaction (i.e. rejected hard withdrawals) will be ignored during this process.
-The blockhash will then be marked as having been processed for withdrawals, and the peg contract will transfer `value` Dai to `withdrawalAddress` in each decoded withdrawal.
+The blockhash will then be marked as having been processed for withdrawals, and the peg contract will transfer `value` to `withdrawalAddress` in each decoded withdrawal.

 ## Fraud Proofs

 Once blocks are submitted, they must undergo a 24-hour "challenge" period before they become finalized.
 During this period, any block containing an invalid operation can be challenged by any party that submits sufficient proof to invalidate any part of the block.
 In doing so, the state will be rolled back to the point when the fraudulent block was submitted.
-Furthermore, the bonded stake provided when submitting the fraudulent block, as well as the stake of each subsequent block, will be siezed, with half irrevocably burned (with the equivalent backing collateral distributed amongst all Dharma Dai holders via an increase in the exchange rate) and half provided to the submitter as a reward.
+Furthermore, the bonded stake provided when submitting the fraudulent block, as well as the stake of each subsequent block, will be seized, with half burned irrevocably -- if the ERC20 token supports it, distributing the burned funds to all holders in the form of an increase in the exchange rate -- (to prevent churning attacks wherein the block producer claims fraud against itself) and half provided to the submitter as a reward.

 ### Overview